-Home is where the heart is for the Iro family and not suprisingly, vibrant, open and inviting areas are at the heart of their extensive home renovation.
+Vibrant, open and inviting areas are at the heart of this extensive home renovation.

-When Kirsten and Maurice Bone first saw the run-down 1912 villa in Auckland’s Morningside they later purchased, its potential was obvious.
-What was also clear was the need for a complete interior remodel.
+When Kirsten and Maurice Bone first saw the run-down 1912 villa, its potential was obvious.

 Creating a light and bright, spacious bathroom from a former dungeon-like dugout proves that in the world of renovations, anything is possible.

-A New Zealand ex-state house extension and renovation proves unlimited potential, with classic features shining through for a modern transformation.
+An ex-state house extension and renovation provides unlimited potential for a modern transformation.